NanZhao626/portfolio_mix/README.md

 #### Confidence matrix and tau
 The views formed in the last section should be delivered to the model via a confidence matrix.
 The confidence matrix $\Omega$ is a diagonal covariance matrix containing the variances of each view.
 One heuristic for calculating $\Omega$ is to say that is proportional to the variance of the priors.
-Here we define the confidence matris as
+Here we define the confidence matrix as
 $$\Omega = \tau * P\Sigma P^T$$
-where $\Sigma$ is the ovariance matrix as the Ledoit and Wolf (2008) shrinkage estimates. $\tau$ controls the relative weighting of the prior views.
+where $\Sigma$ is the covariance matrix as the Ledoit and Wolf (2008) shrinkage estimates. $\tau$ controls the relative weighting of the prior views.
 We choose $\tau = 0.05$.

 #### Output of the BL model